-nominal rigidities and on Campbell and Cochrane (1999) external habits, and hence implies the desirability of some stabilization policy.
-I avoid the difficulties of incorporating habit formation in production economies documented by Lettau and Uhlig (2000) by including habit formation in home as well as market consumption; intuitively, after a bad technology shock affecting market and home productions, both market and home consumption drop close to their habit levels, and hence offset the undesirable effect of habits on the labor choice.
-Figure 1b reports the average term structure of welfare costs in the model.
-In the model, equity income is highly procyclical but partly mean reverting by its cointegration with consumption; hence, people fear instability especially in the short run.
-As in the data, the model-implied costs of short-run uncertainty are sizable and substantially larger than the cost of uncertainty over longer horizons, with a cost of lifetime uncertainty of around one-tenth of a percentage point of perpetual growth in consumption.
+Accordingly, I develop a structural model that captures the observed term structure of welfare costs and analyze its implications for monetary policy.
+The model relies on nominal rigidities and on Campbell and Cochrane (1999) external habits, and hence implies the desirability of some stabilization policy.
+I avoid the difficulties of incorporating habit formation in production economies documented by Lettau and Uhlig (2000) by including habit formation in home as well as market consumption.
+Intuitively, after a bad productivity shock affecting market and home production, both market and home consumption drop close to their habit levels, and hence offset the undesirable effect of habits on the labor choice.
+Here, note that such an offsetting effect that ensures standard quantity implications can also be achieved if habits were internal rather than external, but only for parameterizations that imply a stochastic discount factor with identical properties as log-utility CRRA preferences.
+By this argument, I rule out internal habit formation, as it is unable to match the asset pricing facts.